ikenfin/node-verification-code/README.md

 # Verification code generator for Node.js

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)

 > Simple library to generate verification codes without dependencies for Node.js.

 This library utilizes in-built Node.js module `crypto` to effective random numeric sequences generation, but also you can implement your own function to generate random sequences, using simple contract: `function (charCount: number <MAX 10>) => string`

+### Minimal nodejs versions

+From version 1.1.4 support of legacy nodejs was dropped.
+Now minimal version of nodejs is 14.

+If you need this library for node 12 - please downgrade to version 1.1.2!

 ## Usage